SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Evaluation within Entity Resolution Pipelines

 On the datasets A-B, A-G and W-A, the smaller candidate sets of SC-Block lead to pipelines that finish 1.5 to 2 times faster compared to pipelines with the other blockers.
-On W-A we can observe that all three blockers create a candidate set of the same size, but the runtimes of pipelines with BM25$_3$ are significantly larger than the runtimes of pipelines with SC-Block and Barlow Twins.
-This observation can be explained by the large vocabulary of W-A compared to A-B and A-G prolonging the blocking time of BM25$_3$.
 Generally, we can conclude that an effective blocker like SC-Block can reduce the overall runtime of a pipeline on small datasets.
-The absolute reduction is not that large, because the produced candidate sets are much smaller compared to WDC-B. To see if training an effective blocker for the different data sets is reasonable, we set the reduction in runtime into context with training time in Section \ref{sub-sec:impact_of_training_time}.
+To see if training an effective blocker for the different data sets is reasonable, we set the reduction in runtime into context with training time in Section \ref{sub-sec:impact_of_training_time}.